PDM4AR/exercises/docs/05-dubinspath.md

 ### Overview
 The self-driving taxi startup **ERMETH-ON-WHEELS** :red_car: has tasked you to write a path generation procedure for its fleet of autonomous vehicles.
-The navigation and planning teams have already found an algorithm for constructing waypoints which the cars need to follow for completing different tasks (e.g. parking).
+The navigation and planning teams have already found an algorithm for constructing waypoints which the cars need to follow for completing different tasks (e.g., parking).
 Unfortunately, they are completely clueless (since they have not attended PDM4AR) on how to construct physically realistic paths in between.
 The car fleet is grounded - the investors are furious.
-Your job is it to use Dubins' method to construct a path between two waypoints, which represent the start and end configuration ($x,y,\theta$) of the vehicle, so that the cars can finally reach their desired locations and the investors are happy again ($).
+Your job is it to use Dubins' method to construct a path between two waypoints, which represent the start and end configuration $(x,y,\theta)$ of the vehicle, so that the cars can finally reach their desired locations and the investors are happy again ($).
 You can assume that the provided waypoints are physically possible and are reachable.
 We assume that the kinematics of the car can be described by a simplified bicycle model (also known as Dubins' car):